 I didn’t know him long, but my father taught me how to have patience by communicating with nature.
-When we were in the woods, he taught me to stop and listen so I could hear what I couldn’t hear before.
+When we were in the woods, he taught me to stop and listen to hear what I couldn’t hear before.
 Stop and look so I could see what I couldn’t see before.

 I still learn from those moments.

 When I want to speed through life or get ahead or get even, I stop and listen.
 I create space for wonder; about myself, my responses, my surroundings.
 I CAN SEE AND HEAR AGAIN.
 Wiser words and wiser choices become available.
 I’ve tapped into the patience of accepting.